HPAI-BSC/prompt_engine/README.md

 ## Implementation

 To effectively implement these novel techniques, we developed a specialized framework centered around accelerated inference speed and efficient data storage & retrieval mechanisms.
 Specifically, the architecture employs:
-- [**VLLM**](https://github.com/vllm-project/vllm): Fast Inference Very Large Language Model ibrary to facilitate rapid generation of responses in a efficient way.
+- [**VLLM**](https://github.com/vllm-project/vllm): Fast Inference Very Large Language Model library to facilitate rapid generation of responses in an efficient way.
+The repository allows:
+  - The use of the Offline mode of vLLM.
+  - The use of the vLLM OpenAI compatible server, for both, serving it locally or using an external API.
 - Vector database: Vector database solution to facilitate the storage and computation of vector similarities required for setting up the Medprompt technique.
 Both frameworks work in the self-hosted mode, storing the database locally under the "databases" path.
 We integrated two different vector database solutions:
     - [**ChromaDB**](https://github.com/chroma-core/chroma):.
 Open-source embedding database, focused on the simplicity and efficiency. only dense vectors are allowed.
     - [**Qdrant**](https://qdrant.tech/): Embedding database focused on production-ready service with a convenient API.
 It allows to use the database client by creating a docker image, using the local memory or in the cloud.
 In our implementation we use the local memory.
 It allows Sparse Vectors.
 We recommend to use this database only when dealing with Sparse Vectors.